sailis/sailifaqnew/README.md

-sailifaq hiiiiii hiiiiii
+SAILIFAQ FEATURE: FILE UPLOAD USING AMAZON AWS S3

 1.To run the FAQ Project
 Ensure that the pre-requisites are completed:

-(a).
-Laravel installed.
+(a)  Laravel installed.
-(b).
-Github connected via VCS.
+(b)  Github connected via VCS.
-(c).
-Heroku login completed.
+(c)  Heroku login completed.
-(d).
-Laravel Configuration.
+(d)  Laravel Configuration.
 2. Do git clone https://github.com/sailis/sailifaqnew.git
 The repository includes the form for uploading file on laravel.
 3.copy .env.example to .env
 4. Follow the steps for laravel authentication:
-5. Type the following commands in the Terminal:
+5. Type the following commands in the Terminal: laravel new

-laravel new
 This will create a new laravel application. sudo apt-get install php-sqlite3
-This will install php sqlite 3 database.
+This will install php sqlite 3 database. touch database/database.sqlite

-touch database/database.sqlite
 This will connect sqlite as the current database.

 Include the following in the config>database.php file:
 top:
 $heroku_db_url = parse_url(env('DATABASE_URL', "postgres://forge:forge@localhost:5432/forge"));

 inside the list of databases:
 'pg-heroku' => [
 'driver' => 'pgsql',